alexivkin/minecraft-server-container/README.md

 ## Running

-Create a file with a name of your server and extension .env using the `server.env.example` as an example.
+Create a file with a name of your server and extension `.env` using the `server.env.example` as an example.
 Then run

 `./run.sh <server_name>.env [-f]`

 `-f` will run the server in the foreground

-By running it you accept the [Minecraft EULA](https://account.mojang.com/documents/minecraft_eula)

 ## Mods